 Following two years in Atlanta with Heery and Heery Architects, Mr. Askins accepted a position in 1974 with John Milner Associates, West Chester, Pennsylvania, the nation’s largest and foremost preservation/restoration firm.
 As Director of Restoration, he oversaw a wide variety of preservation projects in the Eastern and Southern regions of the country.

 In the fall of 1977, Mr. Askins established his own practice in Atlanta, Georgia, specializing in historic preservation, restoration and residential design.
-Growing to seven architects over the past three decades, the firm’s scope of services ranges from period residences to vacation cottages, plantations, and innumerable additions to existing homes across the U.S. and recently in Ireland.
+The firm’s scope of services ranges from period residences to vacation cottages, plantations, and innumerable additions to existing homes across the U.S., Ireland, and France.

 In addition to his professional career, Mr. Askins has served on various arts/preservation organizations: Chairman, Friends of the Decorative Arts, High Museum; Board of Governors, Rhodes Hall; Board, Cherokee Garden Library; Board, Southern Architecture Foundation.